SimchaTeich/Microcorruption/07 - Montevideo/README.md

 Just like the Whitehorse challenge with a small addition - the `strcpy` function.

 ## The way
-The main function only contains a call to login.
+The function `main` only contains a call to `login`.
 Therefore we will now examine login.

 <img src="./7.1.png">

 *Explain:*

-* The login stack frame contains 0x10 bytes.
+* The `login` stack frame contains 0x10 bytes.
     * 0xfff0 == -0x10
 * Accepting input from the user
     * up to 0x30 bytes long.